Congratulations on your acceptance to Drexel University. Please refer to this page as you prepare for your first term.

 - Notify Disability Resources if you have any physical or learning disabilities.
 Drexel University is committed to providing equal access to its programs and services to qualified students.
 Visit the Office of Disability Resources website for more information.

 - Complete any outstanding financial aid requirements (U.S. citizens and permanent residents only).
 Students who have confirmed their attendance can check their status on DrexelOne.
-New student loans will not be disbursed from the lender to Drexel until the promissory note has been signed.

 - Notify Drexel Central of any changes in your enrollment status.
 A change in enrollment status (from full- to part-time, for example) could affect your financial aid award.
 Visit AskDrexel to report changes to your enrollment status.